rickycarpainter/CS256/TASKLIST.md

  - [ ] load questions and answers ordered
  - [ ] sort by
  - [ ] fix search so it isn&rsquo;t one keystroke behind
+ - [ ] viewcount
  - [x] search
  - [x] fix arrow click so that it changes the vote count

 ## From critique
- - [ ] transitions instead of jump loading of new answers?
+ - [ ] transitions instead of jump loading of new answers? this is easy in JQuery and probably not nearly worth our time without it
  - [x] needs more color/green in bottom area
  - [x] number of answers and &ldquo;answers&rdquo; are too close together
  - [x] leaf could be bigger or something